davidobrien1985/davidobrien1985.github.io/blog/_posts/2016-01-27-securing-sensible-data-ansible.md

 Ansible ships with a command line executable called \`ansible-vault\` that helps you securing your data.
 How?

 Ansible-Vault uses a shared secret to encrypt and decrypt an ansible-vault file with a default AES cipher.
-There are plugins on the internet that support other cipher algorithms, but I&#8217;ve not done a proper research on these nor have I used any.
+There are plugins on the internet that support other cipher algorithms, but I've not done a proper research on these nor have I used any.

 Using the vault is really easy.
-Assume you&#8217;ve got a user&#8217;s password that you need during your deployment to connect to a remote database.
+Assume you've got a user's password that you need during your deployment to connect to a remote database.
 You obviously want to have the password stored away encrypted somewhere.
 This is how you would do it.
 These steps are done **BEFORE** you save your files in source control.

 Again, **DO NOT** commit any sensible data to source control.
 Even though there are ways to completely (really?) remove files again from systems like git, as soon as they are pushed you should consider your data compromised.

 ## Creating the encrypted ansible-vault file

 Ansible-Vault is a Linux only application and thus using the vault (encrypting, decrypting, viewing, editing, what ever) must be executed on Linux.
 It might work using something like cygwin on Windows, but again, not tested and probably also not supported.
-If you don&#8217;t have access to a Linux machine just have a look at <a href="http://www.david-obrien.net/2016/01/ansible-test-lab-30-minutes/" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://www.david-obrien.net/2016/01/ansible-test-lab-30-minutes/', 'this article showing you how to create a working Ansible server in under 30 minutes']);" target="_blank">this article showing you how to create a working Ansible server in under 30 minutes</a>, from scratch.
+If you don't have access to a Linux machine just have a look at [this article showing you how to create a working Ansible server in under 30 minutes](http://www.david-obrien.net/2016/01/ansible-test-lab-30-minutes/), from scratch.

-Before we start, let&#8217;s check the help file for ansible-vault.
+Before we start, let's check the help file for ansible-vault.

 <img class="img-responsive alignnone size-full wp-image-3215" src="/media/2016/01/2016-01-26_20-55-13.png" alt="2016-01-26_20-55-13" width="655" height="161" srcset="/media/2016/01/2016-01-26_20-55-13-300x74.png 300w, /media/2016/01/2016-01-26_20-55-13.png 655w" sizes="(max-width: 655px) 100vw, 655px" />

-Please be aware that in some cases when viewing or editing an already encrypted file, the content might remain in memory or on disk even &#8211; in clear text.
+Please be aware that in some cases when viewing or editing an already encrypted file, the content might remain in memory or on disk even - in clear text.

 First step is to create an empty file, this will be the file with all the secrets.
-It doesn&#8217;t really matter what is in the file, it could be a yaml (*.yml) file, txt, whatever.
+It doesn't really matter what is in the file, it could be a yaml (*.yml) file, txt, whatever.

 <img class="img-responsive alignnone size-full wp-image-3209" src="/media/2016/01/2016-01-26_20-29-34.png" alt="2016-01-26_20-29-34" width="932" height="224" srcset="/media/2016/01/2016-01-26_20-29-34-300x72.png 300w, /media/2016/01/2016-01-26_20-29-34-768x185.png 768w, /media/2016/01/2016-01-26_20-29-34.png 932w" sizes="(max-width: 932px) 100vw, 932px" />

-In this case I created the &#8220;secretfile.yml&#8221; with one key-value pair.
+In this case I created the "secretfile.yml" with one key-value pair.

 Ansible-Vault can now be used to encrypt the file.

 <img class="img-responsive alignnone size-full wp-image-3220" src="/media/2016/01/2016-01-26_20-30-40.png" alt="2016-01-26_20-30-40" width="1190" height="598" srcset="/media/2016/01/2016-01-26_20-30-40-300x151.png 300w, /media/2016/01/2016-01-26_20-30-40-768x386.png 768w, /media/2016/01/2016-01-26_20-30-40-1024x515.png 1024w, /media/2016/01/2016-01-26_20-30-40.png 1190w" sizes="(max-width: 1190px) 100vw, 1190px" />

-&#8220;Ansible-Vault encrypt secretfile.yml&#8221; will prompt you to enter the password to decrypt twice.
+"Ansible-Vault encrypt secretfile.yml" will prompt you to enter the password to decrypt twice.
 Make sure you remember it, otherwise you will have to destroy the file and create it with a new password.

 After encryption the file is not readable anymore.
 It is now safe to commit the file to source control. <img src="http://www.david-obrien.net/David/wp-includes/images/smilies/simple-smile.png" alt=":)" class="wp-smiley" style="height: 1em; max-height: 1em;" />